 Thus, I also look for information by browsing websites.
 The problem is that many of them are incredibly complex.
 They are absolutely loaded with information, most of which is irrelevant to this blog.
 Browsing to find the specific information I want can sometimes be difficult.
 However, occasionally it is the only possible strategy.

 Lots of organizations and individuals do climate studies.
-The reports I have followed are periodic assessments compiled by two organizations.
-The first are the assessment reports of the Intergovernmental Panel on Climate Change (IPCC).
+In my opinion, the two most important are the assessment reports of the Intergovernmental Panel on Climate Change (IPCC).
 Their most recent reports are available on their home page.
+Google IPCC.
 The second are the national assessments of the U.S. Global Change Research Program (USGCRP).
-To navigate to these reports, I followed this path: USGCRP Home Page » Resources–USGCRP Publications » [pick which assessment you want].
+To navigate to these reports, follow this path: USGCRP Home Page » Browse and Find Resources, Data & Multimedia.
+With large reports like this, often select important graphics are made available in separate image files.

 Greenhouse Gas Emissions

-State and local inventories are more problematic.
-Sometimes they are easily available on the website of the state or local government.
+Some local inventories are easily available on the website of the state or local government.
 Sometimes, however, they are deleted after a period of time.
 Sometimes they continue to be available if I google them, but I can find no way to browse to them.
 Google the name of the municipality, “Missouri,” and “greenhouse gas inventory.”
 If you’re really stuck, and you need one of the GHG inventories I’ve reported on but can’t find it, you can contact me for a copy.
 Email firstname.lastname@example.org.

 Population, Housing, and Some Economic Data

-Often I want to translate data in total amounts into amounts per capita.
+Sometimes I want to translate data in total amounts into amounts per capita, which requires population data.
 The Census Bureau is where I get that information.
 However, the Census Bureau is one of the most complex and confusing websites I visit.
 It provides access to an overwhelming amount of data, and it makes it available through a confusing and overlapping set of data tools, as well as by providing direct access to files.

 Two caveats here: first, be aware that estimates are not the same as the decennial census.
 Estimates are produced yearly, the census every 10 years.
 The population estimate produced early in a census year will not be the same as the census count produced a few months later.
 It’s important to compare apples to apples.

 The University of Missouri operates the Missouri Census Data Center.
 It serves as a portal – a way to access data from the U.S. Census Bureau relevant to Missouri.
-It focuses on recent information, and I found it better to work directly with the Census Bureau web site.
+It focuses on recent information.
+Sometimes I find it better to work directly with the Census Bureau web site, other times with the Missouri Census Data Center.

 The Missouri Department of Economic Development website provides some economic data.
 What’s available is limited and of marginal relevance to this blog, but it may be useful for other purposes.

 Another website I have used a lot is the Energy Information Administration.
 The EIA publishes statistical information about the consumption, production, and availability of the nation’s energy, in all of its many forms.
 Statistical data regarding consumption of crude oil, gasoline, natural gas, and electricity is available here.
-The emphasis is on current weekly and monthly data.
+The emphasis is on current weekly and monthly data, and the two main purposes are for market pricing and supply security.
 However, summary and historical data are also available.

-I found summary information about individual states in the State Energy Profiles and State Electricity Profiles.
+I found summary information about individual states in the state energy profiles and state electricity profiles.
 The easiest way to find these is to google “[Your State] State Energy Profile,” or “[Your State] State Electricity Profile.”
-To browse to the State Energy Profile, I followed this path: EIA Home Page » Geography – U.S. States » Missouri (click on the map) » Print State Energy Profile.

 Land, Land Use, and Water Data